zeforgezenica/busez/README.md

    - Replace placeholders with your actual values. **Note**: If using Gmail, you may need to enable "Less secure app access" or use an App Password to authenticate.

-4. **Run the Server**:
+4. **Run the Application**:

+   Run both the frontend and backend together:

    ```bash
    pnpm turbo dev
    ```

-## Running the Application
+## Accessing the Application

-After setting up the frontend and backend, you can access the application at:
+After setting up and running the application, you can access it at:

 [http://localhost:3000](http://localhost:3000)